We regret to say that due to COVID-19 we will be postponing our Participatory Art workshops for everyone’s safety.

 Research shows that creative activities can enhance the quality of life, improve communication, empathy and understanding of needs of patients with dementia.
 These stimulating activities can reduce stress and the perception of pain, and often leads to a reduction in the level of medication required, number of falls and can shorten lengths of stay in hospital.
 These creative activities also open up a forum for discussion and communication, making people feel more relaxed and calm and more likely to voice anxieties, fears, recall memories and form networks within the group.

 I in 4 beds at the RUH are occupied by an older person living with dementia.
 The hospital can be an isolating and confusing experience for someone who has dementia and coupled with their clinical needs, they can often endure long periods of inactivity.
-The Stitch in Time workshops facilitated by Edwina and volunteers produce some fascinating, lively conversations and interactions between patients, staff and family/carers.
+The Stitch in Time workshops facilitated by Charlotte, Edwina and volunteers produce some fascinating, lively conversations and interactions between patients, staff and family/carers.
 The project is further enhanced when our musician in residence, Frankie Simpkins plays her ukulele and sings on the ward whilst the workshop is running.
 This often results in a sing along and on occasion even a patient at the Day room piano.